A collection of resources for the New Zealand larp community.

 Freeform Games has a number of theatre-style scenarios suitable for younger players, and has a page specifically about running larps for younger people (external link) .
 If you would prefer a free game, Down and Out in Middenburg (external link) and Graduation Day (external link) both have content suitable for young people.

 For outdoor live-combat games, Claus Raasted of the Danish company Rollepsile Akademiet has a manual on Creating a kids' larp campaign (external link) .
 Larp is mass-entertainment for children in Denmark, so he probably knows what he's talking about.
+There's also some general advice on how to start roleplaying and larping with your kids (external link) at MyLarpWorld.

 Pay attention to safety.
 To help you with this, we have a FAQ on Basic Health & safety Compliance for Larps (external link)